Bouquet algebra of toric ideals: Introduction

 \textbf{Theorem A} (Theorems \ref{gen_iso_kernels} and \ref{gen_all_is_well}) \textit{Let $A=[{\bf a}_1,\dots,{\bf a}_n]\in\ZZ^{ m\times n}$ and its bouquet matrix $A_B=[\ab_{B_1},\dots,\ab_{B_s}]$.
 There is a bijective correspondence between the elements of $\Ker_{\ZZ}(A)$ in general, and $\Gr(A)$ and $\mathcal C(A)$ in particular, and the elements of $\Ker_{\ZZ}(A_B)$, and $\Gr(A_B)$ and $\mathcal C(A_B)$, respectively.
 More precisely, this correspondence is defined as follows: for ${\bf u}=(u_1,\ldots,u_{s})\in\Ker_{\ZZ}(A_B)$ then $B({\bf u})={\bf c}_{B_1}u_1+\cdots+{\bf c}_{B_s}u_s\in\Ker_{\ZZ}(A)$. }

 In particular, Theorem A solves \cite[Problem 6.3]{PeSt} for an arbitrary toric ideal; the problem was posed for 0/1 matrices.
 The basic idea is that the bouquet construction gives a way for recovering all Graver bases elements from the Graver bases elements of a matrix with possibly fewer columns than $A$.
+Replacing bouquets with subbouquets, see Remark~\ref{subbouquets} for definition, Theorem A is still valid and used very often throughout the paper.
+Since any (sub)bouquet $B$ of a matrix $A$ is encoded by two vectors $\ab_B$ and $\cb_B$ it is natural to ask whether for a given set of vectors $\ab_i$ and $\cb_i$ that can act as bouquet-index-encoding vectors there exists a matrix $A$ whose (sub)bouquets are encoded by the given set of vectors.
+The answer is yes and given by the following: